hammackj/risu/README.markdown

 Risu has been tested with ruby-1.8.7-p334, ruby-1.9.1-p431, ruby-1.9.2-p180.
 Please try to use one of these versions if possible.
 I recommend using RVM to setup your ruby environment you can get it [here](https://rvm.beginrescueend.com/).

 ### RubyGems
-Risu relies heavily on RubyGems to install other dependencies I highly recommend using it.
-RubyGems is included by default in the Ruby 1.9 branches.
+Risu relies heavily on [RubyGems](http://rubygems.org/) to install other dependencies I highly recommend using it.
+RubyGems is included by default in the 1.9.x versions of [Ruby](http://ruby-lang.org/).

 - libxml
 - rails